openownership/data-standard/docs/whatisbodata.md

 * Relevant data may appear across different documents.
 * Legal terminology may differ across jurisdictions.

-<h2>... which is becoming a frequent requirement for companies.
+<h2>... which is becoming a frequent requirement for companies.</h2>

 Increasingly, governments and regulatory authorities require beneficial ownership data to be disclosed and filed in official registers.